vincentjzy/OpenCorr/README.md

 # Impact

-We are jubilant that OpenCorr helps other colleagues in their study.
+We are jubilant that OpenCorr helps other colleagues in their study as a benchmark.
 We would appreciate it If anyone could let us know the work not yet included in this list.

 1. Yuxi Chi, Bing Pan.
 Accelerating parallel digital image correlation computation with feature mesh interpolation.
 Measurement (2022) 199: 111554.
 2. Wang Lianpo.
 Super-robust digital image correlation based on learning template.
 Optics and Lasers in Engineering (2022) 158: 107164.